 With this compassionate awareness, Robin dropped down from her mental chatter and decided to listen to her friend and try and understand what she needed.
 The conversation went a whole lot better from there.

 We can use this version of “See, Touch, Go” with self-compassion too.
-In a moment we that the volume in our minds is turned up with self-criticism and self-judgment, we can See what is happening, Touch our hearts as a gesture of self-kindness, maybe even asking what we actually need in that moment and Go from there.
+In a moment we notice that the volume in our minds is turned up with self-criticism and self-judgment, we can See what is happening, Touch our hearts as a gesture of self-kindness, maybe even asking what we actually need in that moment and Go from there.
 Instead of allowing the ruminative mind to spiral, maybe we step into a lovingkindness practice to connect deeper to our hearts, or maybe a forgiveness practice to practice letting go.
 Or maybe what we need is to connect with another person so we call a friend, or get some space by taking a walk outside.